libis/rdm-build/README.md

 - `build` : build all images
 - `push` : publish the images to the repository
 - `download_dataverse` : download the Dataverse installation package and prepare the files to be included in the images
+- `copy_dataverse` : copy the files from the downloaded installation package into the image directory

 There are also targets for building and publishing a single image.
 Use the `help` target to list the other options.